 Overview of the Turkmen Language

 Turkmen is the state language of Turkmenistan.
-It is also spoken by the Turkmen people who live in Iraq, Afghanistan, Turkey, Uzbekistan, Kazakhstan, Tajikistan, the northwestern parts of Iran, the Russian Federation, and other countries.
+It is also spoken by the Turkmen people who live in Iraq, Afghanistan, Turkey, Uzbekistan, Kazakhstan, Tajikistan, northwestern Iran, the Russian Federation, and other countries.
 The Turkmen language is one of the most famous Turkic languages, belonging to the Oghuz group together with Azerbaijani, Crimean Tartar, Turkish, and other less well-known languages.
 Because the Turkic languages are all related, they have much in common in grammar structure and vocabulary.

 Turkmen consists of several dialects, which can be divided into two main groups.
 The first group consists of major dialects, often called 'central' dialects.
 These major dialects are Yomut, Teke, Salir, Sarik, Goklen, Arsari, and Chowdur.
 The second group unites a number of periphery dialects.
 There are essential distinctions among the various dialects, including differences in vocabulary and phonetics.
 For example, some dialects have no long vowel sounds, or differ in the pronunciation of sounds like [s] and [z].